ngworker/lumberjack/packages/docs/lumberjack-docs-app/blog/announcing-lumberjack-v18.md

 hide_table_of_contents: false
 ---

-Ok it tooks us a couple of months but we are here.
-Lumberjack v18 is out and it brings compatibility with Angular 18 and the removal of NgModules.
+It took us a couple of months, but here we are.
+Lumberjack v18 is out, which brings compatibility with Angular 18 and the removal of NgModules.

 This will be a short one, so no TLDR this time.